mono-of-pg/ModelProvisioner/README.md

 - **Regex Filter**: Filter models by regex to only add matching models.
 - **LiteLLM Params defaults**: Specify defaults for litellm_params that will be added to the model configuration.
 - **Model Info defaults**: Specify defaults that will be added to the model_info section.
+- **Arbitrary Endpoint Support**: Added support for arbitrary endpoints beyond OpenAI-compatible ones, including vLLM, Ollama, and generic endpoints.
+- **Generic Parameters**: Specify arbitrary parameters to be passed to LiteLLM for any endpoint.

 ## Prerequisites